Skip to content

 Short answers, pulled from the story.

-Who commanded the Polish charge at the Battle of Somosierra?
+Who led the Polish cavalry charge at the Battle of Somosierra?